thedarkwriter/courseware-lms-content/courses/testing_intro.md

 end
 </code>

 If we ran that last test, it would run through both contexts and let us know if one of them didn't compile.
-This might seem redundant since you're already written the puppet code, but it can catch difficult to diagnose errors, especially once you move beyond just checking if the code compiles.
+This might seem redundant since you're already written the Puppet code, but it can catch difficult to diagnose errors, especially once you move beyond just checking if the code compiles.

 What if you'd actually named your parameter `doc_root` instead of `docroot`?
 It's a simple mistake that would be easy to miss even in a thorough peer code review.
 Since `doc_root` and `docroot` are both valid syntax and style for parameters, `puppet parser validate` and `puppet-lint` wouldn't catch the mistake.
 This is where unit tests really shine, once you've developed the habit of writing them alongside all of your code they'll offer a simple way to catch those errors before your code is even deployed to a testing environment.
 Although the syntax is correct, missing a required parameter or trying to set one that doesn't exist will cause a compilation error.